rhyslwells/Data-Archive/content/standardised/loss function.md

 #### Resources
 [LINK](https://www.youtube.com/watch?v=-qT8fJTP3Ks)

 Loss Function
 This function measures how well a model's predictions match the actual target values.
 It ==quantifies the error between the predicted output and the true output==.
 Examples include [[Mean Squared Error]] (MSE) for regression and [[Cross-Entropy]] for classification.
 The loss function is what the model aims to minimize during training.

-Loss Function
-This function measures how well a model's predictions match the actual target values.
-It ==quantifies the error between the predicted output and the true output==.
-Examples include [[Mean Squared Error]] (MSE) for regression and [[Cross-Entropy]] for classification.
-The loss function is what the model aims to minimize during training.

-Loss Function
-This function measures how well a model's predictions match the actual target values.
-It ==quantifies the error between the predicted output and the true output==.
-Examples include [[Mean Squared Error]] (MSE) for regression and [[Cross-Entropy]] for classification.
-The loss function is what the model aims to minimize during training.

-Loss Function
-This function measures how well a model's predictions match the actual target values.
-It ==quantifies the error between the predicted output and the true output==.
-Examples include [[Mean Squared Error]] (MSE) for regression and [[Cross-Entropy]] for classification.
-The loss function is what the model aims to minimize during training.

-Loss Function
-This function measures how well a model's predictions match the actual target values.
-It ==quantifies the error between the predicted output and the true output==.
-Examples include [[Mean Squared Error]] (MSE) for regression and [[Cross-Entropy]] for classification.
-The loss function is what the model aims to minimize during training.